rolflocher/Crypto-Asset-Correlations/README.md

 # Crypto-Asset-Correlations
 Select a Trading Pair and view the highest and lowest correlated pairs offered on Binance.
 Written in python.

 If you don't have Python installed: download the "Corr Comp Zip," extract and run.
 Exchanges installation time for a large download.
+The file will run as an .exe with no command prompt necessary.

 Type in the trading pair with no spaces or '/' (BTCUSDT), enter an interval (1m, or 1h, or 1d, etc), and a period (10, or 20, 30, etc).
 Click Submit, the program will take a minute to calculate all the correlations.